We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 With all Ecwid plans, you can either embed your products on another site or create a basic standalone site, using Ecwid’s ‘Instant Site’ feature.

-Note: if you’re a Wix user, you can start selling with Ecwid at a bit of a lower price — you can find out more about Wix and Ecwid pricing here.
+Note: if you’re a Wix user, you can start selling with Ecwid at a lower price — you can find out more about Wix and Ecwid pricing here.

 Shopify pricing